kyma-project/cloud-manager/docs/user/tutorials/01-100-aws-nfs-volume-restore.md

 * You have created an AwsNfsVolumeBackup.
 See [Backup RWX Volumes in AWS](./01-110-aws-nfs-volume-backup.md) to learn more.

 >[!NOTE]
->All the examples below assume that the AwsNfsVolumeBackup is named `my-backup` and is in the same namespace as the AwsNfsVolumeRestore resource.
+>The following examples assume that the AwsNfsVolumeBackup is named `my-backup` and is in the same namespace as the AwsNfsVolumeRestore resource.

 ## Steps <!-- {docsify-ignore} -->